-The Parque de Malaga is over 100 years old, and it’s beginnings can be traced back to the end of the 19th Century.
-Reading about the history of the Parque it’s clear that the project was the result of a series of convergent political, economic, social and environmental factors at the time which, whether by accident or design, led to it’s creation.
+The Parque de Malaga is over 100 years old, and its beginnings can be traced back to the end of the 19th Century.
+Reading about the history of the Parque, it’s clear that the project was the result of a series of convergent political, economic, social and environmental factors at the time which, whether by accident or design, led to its creation.

-However, the city also had political influence in Madrid in the form of reknowned local figure Canovas del Castillo.
+However, the city also had political influence in Madrid in the form of reknowned local figure, Canovas del Castillo.
 It was able to petition the government on the project, and it was as early as 1896 that a government order decreed the beginning of works to redevelop the harbour zone in Malaga, which involved the reclamation of an area of land from the sea, from the Alameda tree lined avenue in the west to the lighthouse (Faro) in the east.
 More significantly, this new zone was designated specifically for non industrial use.
-It was to be landscaped into attractive gardens and harbour side walkways for the benefit of citizens and tourists.
+It was to be landscaped into attractive gardens and harbour side walkways for the benefit of its citizens and tourists alike.

-Land reclamation began in 1897, and although the first plants began to appear by 1904, records note that, without all of the modern technology and mechanisation that we have at our disposal today, the project was an arduous one, and was to continue piece by piece for the next thirty to forty years – earthmoving, irrigation, paving (asphalt roads were introduced in 1914 to aid motorised transport) and finally planting (an impressive avenue of Plane trees was an early distinguishing feature, providing pleasant shade for the visitor.
+Land reclamation began in 1897, and although the first plants began to appear by 1904, records note that, without all of the modern technology and mechanisation that we have at our disposal today, the project was an arduous one, and was to continue piece by piece for the next thirty to forty years – earthmoving, irrigation, paving (asphalt roads were introduced in 1914 to aid motorised transport) and finally, planting (an impressive avenue of Plane trees was an early distinguishing feature, providing pleasant shade for the visitor.
 Sadly, these were all but destroyed through bad pruning in the 1980’s).

 Furthermore, of course, over time a collection of statues have appeared, dotted throughout the area, and dedicated to a series of Malaga dignitaries and celebrities – painters, poets, musicians, businessmen, military leaders, politicians and aristocrats (see the Statues and Monuments section of this blog).

-Sadly, Canovas del Castillo would not live long enough to see the results of his labours on behalf of Malaga (he was assassinated in 1897), but the city has paid tribute to his efforts in the form of a statue which although it was originally located in one of the patio areas in the Parque, one can now find at the eastern entrance, by the roundabout and the bullring.
+Sadly, the aforementioned Canovas del Castillo would not live long enough to see the results of his labours on behalf of Malaga (he was assassinated in 1897), but the city has paid tribute to his efforts in the form of a statue which although it was originally located in one of the patio areas in the Parque, one can now find at the eastern entrance, by the roundabout and the bullring.

 The Garden of the Five Continents…

 In addition to the political and economic impetus behind this initiative, there was also a very clear horticultural “dynamic” during the late C19th.
-The reason why the Parque de Malaga stands out from other urban parks, and is therefore worth a visit, and further study, is simply this – the rarity, diversity and maturity of its plants.
+The reason why the Parque de Malaga stood out from other urban parks, and was therefore worth a visit and further study, is simply this – the rarity, diversity and maturity of its plants.
 Sheltered by surrounding mountains and warmed by the sea, not only could Malaga’s climate support a wide range of Mediterranean, sub tropical and tropical plantings, but its position as a port was ideal for bringing in specimens from abroad, in an era of plant hunting and interest in new species.

 “….The botanical descriptions included in this work represent the majority of the species but because of the extreme rarity of some of them, the list is not complete.
 The task was long and complicated as some examples were unknown to our team and to colleagues in other universities; they needed much enquiry and detailed search of specialised libraries and herbaria of subtropical and tropical flora….”

-As highlighted in the “Books and Further Information” section on this blog, this excellent work had become slightly dated over the years given the redevelopment of the area, but it has been reprinted and updated in 2014, and is widely available in local bookshops.
-The new edition includes a much more comprehensive history of the Parque including more of the original black and white photos and maps.
-Many of these are publically available through Malaga City Archives, and principally through the archive Legado Temboury from which I’ve posted a selection of images on this page.
-It’s fascinating stuff I think…
+However, a new version of the book has now finally been reprinted and updated in 2014 (fascinatingly, by the same authors) and is widely available in local bookshops.
+The new edition includes a much more comprehensive history of the Parque including more of the original black and white photos, and maps.
+Many of these are publicly available through Malaga City Archives, and principally through the archive Legado Temboury from which I’ve posted a small selection of images on this page.

-The Parque has over a 100 years of history, but this recent redevelopment has shown that planners, politicians and citizens value the area as a “green heart” of Malaga, and very much as a focal point for its urban planning policies in the 21st Century.
+The Parque has over a 100 years of history, but this recent redevelopment has shown that planners, politicians and citizens still value the area as a “green heart” of Malaga, and very much as a focal point for its urban planning policies in the 21st Century.